2024 Solar Incentives Guide for Stanton, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.

 State & Local Solar Incentives